-I.Q. (intelligence quotient) in general, is an assessment of your ability to think and reason.
-IQ score is a standardized way of comparing this ability with the majority of people the same age as you are.
+IQ (intelligence quotient) is an assessment of your ability to think and reason.
+An IQ score is a standardized way of comparing this ability with the majority of people the same age as you are.

-A score of 100 means that compared to these people in your general age group that you have basically an average intelligence.
-Your score on an IQ test will give you a pretty accurate indication of the ability you possess to think, reason and solve problems which can often be critical in many phases of your life.
+A score of 100 means that compared to these people in your general age group that you have average intelligence.
+Your score on an IQ test will give you a pretty accurate indication of the ability you possess to think, reason and solve problems.
+This can often be critical in many phases of your life.

-However, most jobs and situations through life will need you to work with and understand other people.
+However, most jobs and situations will require you to work with and understand different people.
 A high IQ alone doesn’t mean that you have the ability to get the most out of people or even yourself.

-Life in general is a series of decisions.
-Emotions do play an important role in the decision making process.
+Emotions play an important role in the decision making process.
 Anxiety can keep you from making a poor choice and boredom can ignite a spark that leads you to follow your passion.

 Across all business it is now the normal to have rapid and disruptive change.
-There is a huge need to have resilient, emotionally intelligent people who are able to absorb complex change and help others move forward to achieve success.
+There is a huge need to have resilient, emotionally intelligent people.
+These people are able to absorb complex change and help others move forward to achieve success.

 There are many studies that show the difference between good leaders and great leaders is not their IQ, but their EQ score.
 If you want to get the most out of yourself and others why not spend a little time reading up more on EQ.